superfluid-finance/docs/protocol-overview/super-apps/super-app.md

 SuperAppDefinitions.BEFORE_AGREEMENT_TERMINATED_NOOP;
 ```

-Finally, you can register your app using `_host.registerApp(configWord)`.
+Finally, you can register your app using `_host.registerAppWithKey(configWord)` or with `_host.registerAppByFactory(app, configWord)`.

-You can do this freely on testnets, but on mainnets you'll need to add one additional variable to the registration: a registration key.
-You can contact the Superfluid development team in the #developers channel of the [Superfluid Discord server ](http://discord.superfluid.finance/)for the opportunity obtain such a key.
-Our ecosystem is quite young, and we want to ensure that we help teams building on our protocol are following security best practices.
+You can do this freely on testnets, but on mainnets pre-approval of Super Apps is needed for now.
+Navigate to [this guide](https://github.com/superfluid-finance/protocol-monorepo/wiki/Super-App-White-listing-Guide) in order to find out how to get that done.

 ### Super App Deposits